gangyi89/deploy-linode-operator/README.md

 This repository contains a script to deploy the Linode Firewall Operator to a specified Kubernetes namespace.

+## Pre-requisite

+1. Linode Kubernetes Cluster
+2. Dedicated Linode Firewall for the cluster - The firewall should only be used for the cluster.
+Operator will compare the worker nodes against the firewall device list and remove any devices that are not the cluster nodes.
+3. Linode PAT Token - Firewalls "Read/Write" only

 ## Usage

 1. Run the following command to deploy the required CRD and Operator.